 Enjoy the beauty of the park’s diverse plant life and stunning vistas on one of the many walks available.
 On the eastern side of the park, climb to the summit of East Mount Barren or stroll along inland trails at Sepulcralis Hill and No Tree Hill.

 On the western side of the park delve into the region’s heritage with a short walk around the Point Ann Heritage Trail or on the path to St Mary Inlet.
 Enjoy colourful wildflowers and coastal scenery along the walks at Mt Maxwell and West Mt Barren.

-Campgrounds are located on the western side at St Mary Inlet near Point Ann and on the eastern side of the park at Four Mile Campground.
-Camp fees apply.
 Accommodation is also available at Quaalup, where the renovated and heritage listed Quaalup Homestead is located.